Write a little about yourself. Just a paragraph will do.

 What I’m doing with my life

 Don’t overthink this one; tell us what you’re doing day-to-day.

-I work for a beyond-gluten-free food distributor.
-It's beyond
+I work for a "beyond-gluten-free" food distributor.
+The food world

 I’m really good at